minhthongvnmc/WFHMAP/README.md

 WFH City (formerly World Flat House Map) is a large-scale and highly detailed urban development project in Minecraft Bedrock edition, developed by MinhthongVNMC Studio.
 First released as an alpha version on May 29, 2023, it is the result of a continuous creative effort to transform a flat world into a vibrant, modern city.

-If you are from the North or need assistance, please contact us here: minhthongvnmcstudio@gmail.com
+If you encounter any problems or need assistance, please contact us here: minhthongvnmcstudio@gmail.com

 ![1000705695](https://github.com/user-attachments/assets/ceb6631b-77ff-44eb-9772-04984c42bf98)